idle-loop/openwebui_anthropic-pipe-azure/README.md

 ## 📖 Overview

 An advanced Anthropic API integration for Open WebUI that enables Claude models to orchestrate complex multi-tool workflows.
-Handle sophisticated tasks like: *"Grab my Jira Issues for this week and send me a summary on slack!"* – all in a single request with parallel and sequential tool calling.
+Handle sophisticated tasks like *"Grab my Jira Issues for this week and send me a summary on slack!"* – all in a single request with parallel and sequential tool calling.
+Features tool search for large toolsets, automatic context management, and experimental PDF native upload.

 ### 🎯 Key Highlights